-Caltrans is currently holding land in Prunedale to use as mitigation for future road construction projects elsewhere, of which 155 acres is proposed as critical habitat for the spineflower.
-Caltrans anticipates owning and managing the land for the foreseeable future.34
+Caltrans is currently holding land in Prunedale, of which 155 acres is proposed as critical habitat for the spineflower.
+Caltrans will either use this land as mitigation for future

-32 Personal communication from Ken Gray, Environmental Scientist for California Department of Parks and Recreation, April 23 and May 9, 2007.
+&lt;sup>36 Personal communication from Ken Gray, Environmental Scientist for California Department of Parks and Recreation, April 23 and May 9, 2007.